-Feeding yourself at such a very low level requires super cheap meals and a lot of discipline – no sneaky extra biscuits!
+Feeding yourself at such a very low level requires extremely cheap meals and a lot of discipline – no sneaky extra biscuits!
 I haven’t done a meal plan as such.
 What I’ve got here are many options to enable you to make choices that will keep you in budget.
 All the recipes are easy to make, don’t need complicated equipment and use basic ordinary ingredients.
 A basic store cupboard if you have one, would be helpful.
 Things like salt and pepper, basic self raising and plain flour, sugar and oil.
 Then there are flavourings that bring life to a dish, soy sauce and fish sauce, worcestershire sauce and mustard.

-Extra Cheap Meals
+Extremely Cheap Meals

 I have scoured the Thrifty Lesley Recipe archives for anything cheap enough.
 I thought as a rough budget it should be split 10p for breakfast, 10p for lunch and 30p for dinner, and if you’ve managed it for less, as you will with many of these options, then there is a bit left for cake, or extra veg, or maybe a bit of fruit.